2003 Louisiana gubernatorial election: Candidates

+Campaign

+In the runoff, Jindal received endorsements from the New Orleans Times-Picayune (the largest paper in Louisiana), New Orleans Mayor Nagin (who had supported Ewing in the primary but declined to endorse Blanco in the runoff), and outgoing Republican governor Mike Foster.
+Some political analysts believe that his narrow loss was partly due to racism.
+Other political analysts have blamed Jindal for his refusal to answer questions about his record brought up in several ads, which the Jindal campaign called "negative attack ads", the most effective of which denounced his health care plan.
+Still others note that a significant number of conservative Louisianans remained more comfortable voting for a conservative Democrat than for a Republican.

+Results

 The race was close, with Blanco prevailing by almost 4%.
 Blanco won a huge majority of Louisiana's parishes, however, Jindal was able to keep Blanco's margin of victory in the single digits with a strong performance in Jefferson Parish and St. Tammany Parish, plus a narrow win in East Baton Rouge Parish.
 It was ultimately Orleans Parish home of New Orleans that insured a Blanco victory, though her 68.3% victory here was much smaller than Al Gore's 76% in the 2000 presidential election.
 This was the closest gubernatorial election since 1979, and there would not be another close gubernatorial race in Louisiana until 2019.